shpoudel/WSU-Restoration/README.md

     root@1b762c641f24:/usr/src/gridappsd-restoration# cd /opt/ibm/ILOG/CPLEX_Studio129/cplex/python/3.6/x86-64_linux/ ; python setup.py install

     b.
 Note that the python version supported by CPLEX_Studio129 is 3.6.
 If you have a different version of CPLEX, it might require different version of python for interface.
 In such a case, make sure the application container has correct version of python installed.

     c.
-Next, start the application terminal again to run the application from terminal
+Next, get back to the path where application is mounted

     root@1b762c641f24:/opt/ibm/ILOG/CPLEX_Studio129/cplex/python/3.6/x86-64_linux# cd /usr/src/gridappsd-restoration

     d.
 The following runs the application from terminal